-The Board is collectively responsible to the shareholders for the long-term success of the Company.
-It provides strategic leadership and effective oversight of the Group’s operations, either directly or through the work of its principal committees.
-The Board has ultimate responsibility for ensuring good governance throughout Indivior.
-The Board has a schedule of matters that are reserved to it for approval.
-The schedule of matters reserved was last updated in November 2019.
+The Board is collectively responsible for the long-term success of the Company and for delivering value to shareholders.
+The Board provides strategic leadership and effective oversight of the Group’s operations, either directly or through the work of its principal Committees.
+It has ultimate responsibility for the oversight and monitoring of the Group’s governance, principal risks and control framework.

 Roles and responsibilities of the Board